 All individuals have the right to withdraw their personal and health information from mailing lists including service updates, subscriptions and membership details.
-To get access to or update or correct information individuals will need to complete PLSNW-Privacy-Enquiry-Form.
-This form can be obtained by contacting the Positive Life Administration Officer via telephone, email, in writing or on our website (PLSNW-Privacy-Enquiry-Form)
+To get access to or update or correct information individuals will need to complete the Positive Life NSW Privacy Enquiry Form.
+This form can be obtained by contacting the Positive Life Administration Officer via telephone, email, in writing or on our website.

 The Administration Officer will respond to all written requests within fifteen working days.
 Written requests should be addressed to Positive Life’s Administration Officer.
 If someone has a complaint about the way Positive Life manages personal and health information, the Administration Officer will promptly acknowledge and investigate that complaint in conjunction with the Chief Executive Officer, in line with the Complaints Policy and Procedure.

 Telephone: (02) 9206 2177

 The Privacy Commissioner’s website contains detailed information on privacy obligations including a copy of the Privacy Act and the Australian Privacy Principles Guidelines.

 The URL is www.privacy.gov.au and the Guidelines are here

 Individuals can contact Privacy NSW via their website www.lawlink.nsw.gov.au/privacynsw or Telephone: (02) 9268 5588